We got this question:

 Which phase of the moon would be best for stargazing, and why?

 And the answer is … it depends on what you want to do.
 Some people enjoy watching the moon itself, as it waxes and wanes in our sky.
 Some enjoy the fact that the moon appears near bright stars and planets at certain times of the month.
-For instance, you can use tonight’s moon to help you find the planet Saturn, and the stars Spica and Antares, as displayed on the sky chart below.
+For instance, you can use the waning crescent moon tomorrow morning (June 1, 2016) to help guide you to the planet Uranus and the planet Mercury, as displayed on the sky chart below.
+However, you’ll need binoculars or a telescope to see Uranus from anywhere worldwide, and the Southern Hemisphere is now enjoying a fine morning apparition of Mercury (whereas the Northern Hemisphere is NOT).

-The moon is now a waxing gibbous moon.
-Waxing means the illuminated part is increasing, whereas gibbous means the moon is more than half-full but less than totally full.
-Full Moon will occur on June 2.
+The moon is now a waning crescent moon.
+Waning means the illuminated part is diminishing, whereas crescent means the moon is less than half-illuminated.
+The moon climbs over the eastern horizon in the wee hours before sunrise right now, meaning that most of the night is moon-free.
+New Moon will occur on June 5.

 Moon-free nights enable astronomers to look at deep-sky objects, such as galaxies, star clusters and nebulae, so they like it when the moon is at or near new phase.
 It’s best to look at these faint fuzzies in a night sky with little or no light.
 The next new moon happens on June 16.